dropseed/pullapprove-support/docs/content/yaml/reviewers.md

 ##### members
 <div class="docs-yaml-values">Possible values: <span class="docs-yaml-value">array of username strings</span> <span class="docs-yaml-value">"all"</span></div>

-The members of this reviewer group, by GitHub username.
+The members of this reviewer group, by case-sensitive GitHub username.

 A value of `all` means that all repo collaborators are reviewers in this group.